Farthest South: Robert Falcon Scott

 The Discovery Expedition of 1901–1904 was Robert Falcon Scott's first Antarctic command.
 Although according to Edward Wilson the intention was to "reach the Pole if possible, or find some new land", there is nothing in Scott's writings, nor in the official objectives of the expedition, to indicate that the pole was a definite goal.
-However, a southern journey towards the pole was within Scott's formal remit to "explore the ice barrier of Sir James Ross ... and to endeavour to solve the very important physical and geographical questions connected with this remarkable ice formation".
+However, a southern journey towards the pole was within Scott's formal remit to "explore the ice barrier of James Ross ... and to endeavour to solve the very important physical and geographical questions connected with this remarkable ice formation".

 The southern journey was undertaken by Scott, Wilson and Ernest Shackleton.
 The party set out on 1 November 1902 with various teams in support, and one of these, led by Michael Barne, passed Borchgrevink's Farthest South mark on 11 November, an event recorded with great high spirits in Wilson's diary.
 The march continued, initially in favourable weather conditions, but encountered increasing difficulties caused by the party's lack of ice travelling experience and the loss of all its dogs through a combination of poor diet and overwork.
 The 80°S mark was passed on 2 December, and four weeks later, on 30 December 1902, Wilson and Scott took a short ski trip from their southern camp to set a new Farthest South at (according to their measurements) 82°17'S. Modern maps, correlated with Shackleton's photograph and Wilson's drawing, put their final camp at 82°6'S, and the point reached by Scott and Wilson at 82°11'S, 200 nmi beyond Borchgrevink's mark.